Akkiakki9720/password-cracker-using-bruteforce/README.md

-#This is repo is of applying bruteforce technique to crack password for the zipfiles.
+#This repo is for applying bruteforce technique to crack password for the zipfiles.